ytiurin/scale-crop-rotate/README.md

 A [`Number`] representing the [Exif Orientation Tag], or a [`DOMString`] containig one of predefined rotation values: `90deg`, `180deg`, `270deg`, `horizontal`, `vertical`.
 Last two predefined values allow to mirror image horizontally and vertically.

 #### enableSyncMode
 A [`Boolean`] switch forces function to work in syncronous mode.
-In this case funcion works faster, but blocks the UI.
+In this case funcion overall execution time is faster, but it blocks the UI.

 ### Return values
 #### Async mode